uneiao/CarND-Advanced-Lane-Lines/writeup_report.md

 The code for my perspective transform includes a function called `perspective_transform()`, which appears in lines 68 through 90 in the file `calibration.py`.
 The `perspective_transform()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points:
+I choose to hardcode the source and destination points:

 | Source        | Destination   |
 |:-------------:|:-------------:|